peasejay/sublimetext_banister/README.md

 # Sublime Text Banister plugin

+## TL;DR Installation

+1. Clone this repo someplace (eg. `~/code/sublimetext_banister`).
+2. Locate your Sublime Text packages directory.
+On MacOS it can be found in `~/Library/Application Support/Sublime Text/Packages`.
+3. `cd ~/Library/Application Support/Sublime Text/Packages; ln -s ~/code/sublimetext_banister Banister`

+You will know it’s working when you see a `Banister` menu in the normal Sublime Text application menu bar.

 ## The General Problem

 In my adventures, I somehow often find myself in situations where I want to add markup to a text file but without actually *changing* the text file.
-Markup is wonderful, but as a file becomes marked up, one loses one’s ability to actually edit the *content* of text file - it can be hard to gauge how a paragraph actually “reads” when there is a bunch of markup in the way.
+Markup is wonderful, but as a file becomes marked up, one loses one’s ability to actually edit the *content* of text file—it can be hard to gauge how a paragraph actually “reads” when there is a bunch of markup in the way.

 This Sublime Text plugin approaches the problem by allowing passages of a text file to be highlighted and tagged in Sublime Text, and then that metadata saved to a separate “sidecar” file, either for reopening back into Sublime Text (to allow further revisions) or for later processing using a separate script.